HorizenOfficial/developer-horizen-global/docs/reference/01-scnode-api-spec.rst

 .. http:post:: /csw/generateCswProof

-*Try to generate csw proof and return current status of this operation*
+*Try to generate csw proof and return current status of this operation.
+Possible status are:*
+   * SidechainIsAlive - Sidechain is still alive;
+   * InvalidAddress - Receiver address has invalid value: MC taddress expected;
+   * NoProofData - Information for given box id is missed;
+   * ProofGenerationStarted - Started proof generation, was not started of present before;
+   * ProofGenerationInProcess - Proof generation was started before, still in process;
+   * ProofCreationFinished - Proof is ready.

 **Parameters**